techidaily/site-win11-tips/source/_posts/mastering-cross-platform-color-consistency.md

  Did you ever notice that the colors on your computer screen changed all of a sudden?
 Maybe they seem off, or too bright.
 If this happens, it means that Windows color management has stopped working.
 There are a few things that may cause Windows color management not to work.
 One is if your computer's graphics drivers are outdated or not compatible with your current Windows version.

  Another possibility is that your monitor is not calibrated correctly.
-If you're not sure what's causing the problem, the best thing to do is try updating your graphics drivers and[calibrating your monitor](https://www.makeuseof.com/how-to-calibrate-monitor-colors/) .
+If you're not sure what's causing the problem, the best thing to do is try updating your graphics drivers and [calibrating your monitor](https://www.makeuseof.com/how-to-calibrate-monitor-colors/) .
 Let's now look at all possible solutions in detail:

 ## 1\.
 Uninstall the Recent Windows Update